 In order to provide a graduated view of progress against the implementation plan, ITSR has developed a classification system to indicate the relative status of each recommendation.
-The taxonomy for the classification system has been drawn from accepted international practice and is listed in Appendix 2 on page 7.
+The taxonomy for the classification system has been drawn from accepted international practice and is listed in Appendix 2.